Solar-Punk-Ltd/swarm-chat-aggregator-js/README.md

 - **Batch Processing:** Implement batching for writing messages to the chat feed to improve efficiency and reduce the number of individual Swarm operations.
 - **Advanced Validation:** Introduce stricter validation rules and schemas for incoming messages to ensure data integrity and security.
+- **Message State Size Tuning:** The default 10MB limit for message state references can be adjusted based on your specific use case and network conditions.
+Consider implementing dynamic sizing or compression strategies.
+- **State Consolidation:** Implement periodic consolidation of older message state references to optimize storage and retrieval performance for long-lived conversations.
 - **Flexible Feed Logic:** Explore different strategies for organizing chat feeds (e.g., separate feeds per topic, time-based rotation) depending on scale and requirements.
 - **Error Handling & Resilience:** Improve error handling, implement retry mechanisms for Swarm operations, and ensure the aggregator can recover from transient network issues.
 - **Scalability:** Design for horizontal scalability if anticipating a large number of users or topics.
-- **Monitoring & Logging:** Integrate comprehensive logging and monitoring to track the aggregator's health and performance.
+- **Monitoring & Logging:** Integrate comprehensive logging and monitoring to track the aggregator's health and performance, including message state reference counts and sizes.

 ---